Whether you’re at home or on the go, Nintendo Switch problems can ruin your gaming experience. That’s why it’s important to be aware of them.

-The arrival of Nintendo Switch isn’t just exciting because it’s something new in gaming.
+The arrival of Nintendo Switch wasn’t just exciting because it’s something new in gaming.
 There’s much more going on than that.
-The system was born out of Nintendo’s desire to do right by the concepts of the Nintendo Wii U, while pivoting to its strength in the mobile gaming console realm.
+The system was born out of Nintendo’s desire to do right by the concepts of the Nintendo Wii U while pivoting to its strength in the mobile gaming console realm.
 The Nintendo Switch is both a living room console and a handheld console.

-Nintendo Switch games are in single digits, but surface those expected Nintendo Switch problems have.
-Members of the video game press have had the console in their hands for roughly two weeks.
-In that time, they’ve managed to uncover a few niggling hardware issues.
-One problem will have users wishing they’d purchased Nintendo Switch screen protectors.
+Nintendo Switch games have reached digits since launch, and those expected Nintendo Switch problems have surfaced.
+One problem will have users wishing they purchased Nintendo Switch screen protectors.
 There’s also what’s fairly described as the Nintendo Switch problems we expected.